timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app-authentication.md

 algorithms take time and resources to process.
 They do this to make it hard to run large dictionary attacks.
 But this also leaves your web application vulnerable to a potential denial of service attack if a user submits a very large password.
 To protect against this, you could set a max possible length for user's passwords, but that goes in the face of the rule above: *Long passwords are better than complex passwords*.
-Instead we can pass the password through a sha512 sum, to guarantee that only 512 bits ever get passed through bcrypt or scrypt.
+Instead, we can pass the password through a sha512 sum, to guarantee that only 512 bits ever get passed through to bcrypt or scrypt.

-Below is the implementation of this (with the optional 3rd party authentication) in [townsourced](https://www.townsourced.com).
+Below is the implementation of this (with the optional third party authentication) in [townsourced](https://www.townsourced.com).

 ```Go
 package app